 After a number of years in the theatre world, working very late into the evenings, Mrs Taggart decided a career change was the path to follow.
 She took a job as an Assistant Teacher and, shortly after, was accepted onto a prestigious Graduate Teacher Programme, being thrown in the deep end with a Year 5/6 split class.
 During her training, she achieved outstanding in all areas and gained Qualified Teacher Status (QTS).

 Mrs Taggart has taught in both state and independent schools in every year group within Key Stage 1 and 2.
 She particularly enjoys the challenge of working with older pupils and preparing them for the 11+ and secondary school transfer.
 Mrs Taggart is The Lyceum’s Safeguarding Lead and oversees the pastoral care of all the children at the school; ensuring children feel safe and happy is something she is deeply passionate about.

 Outside of school, Mrs Taggart enjoys spending time with her family and pets, as well as travelling, cooking and gardening.
-She is currently working on a very exciting project – her first baby, and is very excited to become a mummy this spring!
+She gave birth to Florence, her baby daughter, in May 2021 and is loving being a mummy and watching her grow and develop.